-Resource Lands projects include the acquisition, restoration, or enhancement of Resource Lands to mitigate the loss of, or the detriment to, Resource Lands lying within the right-of-way of the RTF.
-Cumulatively, Resource Lands projects address state-wide conservation issues, including climate change, availability of water for fish and wildlife, preservation of California's rich biodiversity and protection of rare species, control of invasive species, protection of large landscape-level land holdings from conversion and fragmentation, preservation of wildlife movement and migration corridors and expanded public access to outdoor wildlife/nature-oriented recreation compatible with conservation goals.
+Resource Lands projects include the acquisition, restoration, or enhancement of Resource Lands to mitigate the loss of, or the detriment to Resource Lands lying within the right-of-way of the RTF.
+Resource Lands MUST be impacted by the RTF for projects to qualify in this category.